eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-http.md

 * Acknowledgement.value: the HTTP response body is used as acknowledgement value - if the response body was of `content-type: application/json`, the JSON is inlined into the acknowledgment, otherwise the payload is added as JSON string.

-##### Responding to Messages
+#### Responding to Messages

-For Messages that are sent via a HTTP target you have two different options to respond:
+For [Messages](basic-messages.html) that are sent via an HTTP target you have two different options to respond:

-* Respond to the HTTP request with a valid [Ditto Protocol Message Response](protocol-specification-things-messages.html#responding-to-a-message).
-This requires to set the content-type to `application/vnd.eclipse.ditto+json`.
+* Respond to the HTTP request with a HTTP response containing a valid [Ditto Protocol Message Response](protocol-specification-things-messages.html#responding-to-a-message).
+  This requires to set the `Content-Type` header of the HTTP response to `application/vnd.eclipse.ditto+json`.
 * Configure the `live-response` acknowledgement label [as automatically issued acknowledgement label](basic-connections.html#target-issued-acknowledgement-label).
   In this case there are again two options:
-  * Provide the response as ditto protocol message as described as first option.
+  * Provide the response as Ditto Protocol Message as described in the first option above.
   * Use the payload you want to have in the Message response as payload of the HTTP response.
-The content type, HTTP status and payload of the HTTP response will be used to generate the Message response.
+    The `Content-Type`, HTTP status and payload of the HTTP response will be used to generate the Message response.

 ### Specific configuration properties